Strategic Engagement Council

 projects with 10 clients, engaging students and faculty from 7 separate academic departments.

-Social Innovation Incubator (SCI)
+Social Innovation Incubator (SII)

 The Social Innovation Incubator offers training and incentives to nonprofit and for-profit